DigiStratum/GoLib/Objects/README.md

 An Object path follows the general structure:

-scope/language/object_relative_path_and_filename
+SCOPE/CONTEXT/LANGUAGE/object_relative_path_and_filename

 Such that:

-scope = "public" (for things that a client may request directly), or "private" (internal use only) language = "xxx_YY" where xxx=country code and YY=territory/locale (e.g. "en-US") or "default" for any mismatch object_relative_path_and_filename = as described, a customary, relative path and filename
+* SCOPE = "public" (for things that a client may request directly), or "private" (internal use only)
+* CONTEXT = Any contextualization path component between the scope and the language-specific objects; (may be empty)
+* LANGUAGE = "xxx_YY" where xxx=country code and YY=territory/locale (e.g. "en-US") or "default"
+for any mismatch object_relative_path_and_filename = as described, a customary, relative path and filename; the \_YY suffix is optional (e.g. "en" is acceptable)

 We could potentially supply additional scopes other than public and private, but those would be on the implementation to structure (ObjectManager.GetScopedObject() supports this).
-We could also support any language identifier scheme, but we stick to xxx_YY (or just xx_YY) to standardize.
+We could also support any language identifier scheme, but we stick to xxx_YY (or just xx_YY, or xx) to standardize.

 ref: https://tools.ietf.org/html/rfc5646
 ref: http://cldr.unicode.org/